 FREQUENTLY ASKED QUESTIONS

-Acton Academy NWA is fundamentally different from traditional schools.
+Acton Academy Northwest Austin (AANWA) is fundamentally different from traditional schools.
 No bells ring, and there are no lectures.
 Students are in control of their own learning.

 Key Ways We Are Different: